 In April, RPA hosted the group in our offices in Manhattan for three days of discussions that centered around how meaningful community partnerships inform better planning and how race and racism shape planning, often to the detriment of communities of color.

-Then last month, participants tuned into the first in a series of six webinars to follow up on discussions from the April conference.
+Then last month, participants tuned into the first in a series of five webinars to follow up on discussions from the April conference.
 Webinars will take place monthly leading up to a second conference in early 2020.

 The first webinar focused on development without displacement, examining tensions in land use decisions and preserving communities.
 Our three speakers, Planning Exchange participants Asad Aliweyd and Tia Williams from the Twin Cities region and our very own Moses Gates from RPA, highlighted how speculative development by bad actors acutely hurts communities of color and immigrants.
 They discussed how locally-driven planning efforts can better position communities to respond to displacement, and contextualized these experiences in a broader legislative and advocacy context.

 Aliweyd, Founder and CEO of the New American Development Center, works closely with the Somali Immigrant community in Minneapolis.
 He described how this community faces barriers in securing housing in both the city center and the suburbs.
 The reason?
 Denied loans due to a lack of credit history, lower incomes, and affordable housing that cannot accommodate larger families.

 Williams, Co-Director of the Frogtown Neighborhood Association, shared her experience organizing the Frogtown neighborhood in St. Paul to create a Small Area Plan in comic book form that envisions the future of the neighborhood as those who live there want to see it.
 The process brought together local artists, community leaders and residents, demonstrating how an inclusive planning process allows for communities to respond to development as pressures increase.